-The Old Farmer’s Ball continues our series of Sunday dance events at the Harvest House in 2018!
+The Old Farmer’s Ball continues our series of Sunday community dance and music events at the Harvest House Recreational Center in 2019!

-2nd Sundays, Family Dance 3:00-5:00 pm: A community dance especially aimed at families with children under ten years old.
-Circles, mixers, long-ways, squares, singing-and-clapping games, and other set dances, carefully chosen considering the motor skills and social development of children ages 4-10.
-All dances are taught and called; no experience is necessary and all ages are welcome (pre-teens, as well as adults, who aren’t yet too cool might still enjoy it!)
-Children must be accompanied by an adult.
+2nd Sundays Family Dance 3:00-5:00 pm.
+A community dance especially aimed at families with school-aged children.
+Circles, mixers, long-ways, squares, singing-and-clapping games, and other set dances, carefully chosen considering the motor skills and social development of children ages 6-12.
+(Younger kids may need a little more parental support, but will still have fun).
+All dances are taught and called; no experience is necessary and all ages are welcome.
+Children must be accompanied by an adult, but adults do NOT need to be accompanied by a child.
+It’s great fun to dance with children and watch the wonder unfold.
+Also, the Family Dance is open band, so if you play contra dance music, come on out.
+We encourage youngsters who play an instrument to give it a try as well.
 Energetic, wholesome, high quality, home-made entertainment.

-3rd Sundays Community Waltz 7:00 – 9:00 pm Come dance with friends and work on your waltz moves.
+3rd Sundays Community Waltz 7:00 – 9:00 pm.
+Come dance with friends and work on your waltz moves.
+Or, come play waltz tunes with the open waltz band.
+We are refining skills as both waltzers and musicians.
 All levels are welcome.
 Enjoy learning from each other in an informal setting.
-Live music as available (come play with an open band); recorded music as needed.
+Live music as available; recorded music as needed.
+Doors open at 6:45 for the band to gather.
 Led by Suzanne Hosch.